How to copy edit: 10 essential copy editing tips

 Scribe National can help you with copy editing.

 Which sentence is more powerful?
 You’re right on the money if you guessed the second one.
-Active language gets to the point immediately, pulling your reader into the story and keeping them engaged.
+Active language gets to the point immediately, pulling readers into the story and keeping them hooked.
 These days, we’re all overloaded with marketing messages.
 Make yours stand out in the crowd by using compelling, active language.

 5. Edit for brevity

-Your prospects and customers are busy.
-They don’t have all day to read your content.
+Your prospects and customers don’t have all day to read your content.
 When you’re editing, ask yourself if there’s a shorter, simpler way to get your point across.
 Do this for every sentence.
 Be ruthless.
 This is a critical part of learning how to copy edit.

 Editing for brevity also helps you call attention to the most important parts of your content by trimming away superfluous language.